NachoMtnz/Portfolio/FAQ.md

 ### After I create a new repository from this template and setup the repo, I get a deployment error.
 Isn't the website supposed to correctly deploy automatically?

 Yes, if you are using release `v0.3.5` or later, the website will automatically and correctly re-deploy right after your first commit.
-Please make some changes (e.g., change your website info in `_config.yml`), commit, and push.
-Make sure to follow [deployment instructions](https://github.com/NachoMtnz/Portfolio#deployment).
+Please make some changes (e.g., change your website info in `_config.yml`)
 ---

 ### I am using a custom domain (e.g., `foo.com`).
 My custom domain becomes blank in the repository settings after each deployment.
 How do I fix that?